1996–97 Charlotte Hornets season: NBA draft

 In the 1996 NBA draft, the Hornets selected Kobe Bryant with the 13th overall pick.
 Before he was chosen by the Hornets, the 17-year-old Bryant had made a lasting impression on then-Lakers general manager Jerry West, who immediately foresaw potential in Bryant's basketball ability during pre-draft workouts.
-West even went on to state that Bryant's workouts were some of the best he had seen.
+West even went on to state that Bryant's workouts were some of the bests he had seen.
 Immediately after the draft, Dave Cowens expressed that the Hornets had no use for him.
 Fifteen days later, West traded his starting center, Vlade Divac to the Hornets for the young Kobe Bryant.
-However, this backfired as Bryant went on to win 5 NBA championships with the Lakers, while the Hornets have yet to win one.
+However, this ultimately proved brilliant, as Bryant went on to win 5 NBA championships with the Lakers, while the Hornets have yet to win one.